LLNL/hiop/README_summit.md

 # Option 1: using libraries generally available on Summit

-Building and running HiOp on `summit` is quite simple since the dependencies of HiOp can be satisfied quickly using the `module` utility.
-Please note that supports only a limited number of external dependecies and, as a result, HiOp cannot be usually built with all the features (for example dependences for sparse linear algebra will not be satisfied).
+Building and running HiOp on Summit is quite simple since the dependencies of HiOp can be satisfied quickly using the `module` utility.
+Please note that on Summit only a limited number of dependecies are available by default and, as a result, HiOp cannot be usually built with all the features (for example dependencies for sparse linear algebra will not be satisfied).
 ```
 module load gcc/8.1.1 cmake/3.17.3 netlib-lapack/3.8.0 cuda/10.1.105 magma/2.5.1
 ```